Blow Molding

 Extrusion Blowing Process

-The extrusion blow molding process has two distinct variations namely:
+The extrusion blow molding process includes two distinct variations:

 Spin Trimming